thomasgolda/Human-Pose-Estimation-for-Real-World-Crowded-Scenarios/README.md

 | Ours            | 65.5     | 75.2     | **66.6**  | 53.1     |

 ## JTA Extension
-For our experiments we created an extension to the work of Fabbri et al. which can be downloaded [here](link zum zip datensatz mit annotationen).
+For our experiments we created an extension to the dataset provided by Fabbri et al. which can be requested [here](link zum zip datensatz mit annotationen).
 Since we have our own format of annotation, we provide adjusted annotation for the original JTA dataset as well, which can be found [here](annotationen für JTA).
-We think that Fabbri et al. did great work, so please [cite them](https://github.com/fabbrimatteo/JTA-Mods) as well when using our results.
+We think that Fabbri et al. did great work, so please [cite them](https://github.com/fabbrimatteo/JTA-Mods) as well when relating to our results.

 ## Code
 Our code for training will be available here soon.